 SOCIOLOGY MAJOR

-Students with a broad interest in understanding society and current issues faced by members of society, such as racial/ethnic disparities, gender inequality, or the impact of disasters, should follow the general track within Sociology.
-This track prepares students for jobs in a variety of fields, including social services, community work, business, teaching, and research.
+Students with a broad interest in understanding society and current issues faced by members of society, such as racial/ethnic disparities, gender inequality, family dynamics, or the impact of disasters, should choose the human and social services specialization within Sociology.
+This degree path prepares students for jobs in a variety of fields, including social services, non-profit organizations, community-based programs, business, teaching, and research.
 Sociology graduates have gone on to become social workers, counselors, teachers, and emergency preparedness directors.
 Students within this track have also pursued graduate-level degrees to expand their career opportunities.

 201 – Introduction to Sociology